-Series (unavailable for pie charts and scatter plots)—Change the stacking type, symbols, and labels of the data series.
+Series (available for column, bar, line, and area charts)—Change the stacking type, symbols, and labels of the data series.

 - Stacking—Group series of the same type side by side, stacked, or 100 percent stacked.

 - Value label—Display and align the value label on each series symbol.

 - For each series, you can edit its symbol style and the series label (series label distinguishes each series when the legend is enabled).